peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 Our first test was static rendering without `getStaticProps`.
 Now we look into static rendering with `getStaticProps` AKA static site generation (SSG).

-We make a new route `test1/ssg` that fetches a user from the[jsonplaceholder API](https://jsonplaceholder.typicode.com/) and run build.
+We make a new route `test1/ssg` that fetches a user from the [jsonplaceholder API](https://jsonplaceholder.typicode.com/) and run build.

 ```jsx
 // pages/test1/ssg.js